 At the beginning of 2016 I literally had nothing on my calendar and nobody in town knew who I was.
 I decided that I would focus primarily on weddings and see what I could make happen.
 By the end of the year I had booked seven weddings of my own and had second shot an additional four, totaling 11 weddings for the year.
 Not bad for a first year!

 By the time January 2017 rolled around I had three weddings on my calendar for the entire year.
-As I sit here writing this blog, I’ve booked 20 weddings for the year and have shot 18 weddings along with countless engagement sessions in six cities across three states!
+As I sit here writing this blog (12/10/17), I’ve booked 20 weddings for the year and have shot 18 weddings along with countless engagement sessions in six cities across three states!
 When I actually look at what I’ve accomplished I can’t believe it.
 I’m actually doing what I love!
 I’m moving towards my dream!
 Looking towards 2018 I already have 13 weddings on my calendar for the year and I am looking to book 40 or more.
 That number scares me but I know it’s possible.

 When I’m shooting a wedding I am in a space that can only be described as a potent mixture of focus, freedom and creativity.
 I’m more confident than I have ever been at any thing I’ve ever attempted.
 I feel appreciated, fulfilled and trusted.
 I feel in complete control.
 It’s not often that you hear people talk about their calling and I was one of those people who never even gave it a second thought.
 Yet, here I am.

-I’m about to begin my third year of business and I know this is how I’m meant to spend the time I have left on this earth.
+I’m about to begin my fourth year of business and I know this is how I’m meant to spend the time I have left on this earth.
 I know that photographing weddings is the plan God has for my life and I am humbled to have connected with couples who believe that too.
 I’ve come a long way from that shy photographer who was afraid to step out and test the waters after having failed so magnificently in the past.
 But I am so glad that Frank and Emily trusted me to capture their wedding in 2015.
 They have no idea how much they helped to spark this new journey that I’m on.
 (They do now)